freaksauce/react-scrolling-progress/README.md

 # React Scrolling Progress

 This is a component I created to test the new `React 16.7.0-alpha.0` Hooks.
-It utilises state using `useState` and and effect, `useEffect` to calculate how far the user has scrolled down the content and updates a progress bar at the top of the screen with the calculated value.
+It utilises state using `useState` and an effect, `useEffect` to calculate how far the user has scrolled down the content and updates a progress bar at the top of the screen with the calculated value.
 It uses the return value of `useEffect` to remove the eventListener on unmount.

 ## Demo